 - Determine Recovery Objectives – Once critical systems are identified, the organization should develop Recovery Time Objectives (RPO) and Recovery Point Objectives (RTO).
 More on these can be found here.

 - Determine Backup and Recovery Systems – Develop and implement adequate backup and recovery procedures and approaches for the critical systems (e.g. secondary sites, replication/mirroring, cloud backup, appliance backups, tape backups, etc.)

-- Develop DR plan – Document DR procedures for applications and systems, communication plans, roles and responsibilities matrix, etc.
+- Develop a DR plan – Document DR procedures for applications and systems, communication plans, roles and responsibilities matrix, etc.

 - Test DR plan – At least once a year, this plan should be tested and disaster should be simulated.

-StratoGrid Advisory Business Continuity Management practice can assist your organization to find right fit right vendor for your backup and IT disaster recovery services.
+StratoGrid Advisory Business Continuity Management practice can assist your organization to find the right fit right vendor for your backup and IT disaster recovery services.